SDS-192-Intro/MP1/README.md

     * What assumptions and commitments informed the design of this dataset?
     * Who has had a say in data collection and analysis regarding this dataset?
 Who has been excluded?
     * What are the benefits and harms of this dataset, and how are they distributed amongst diverse social groups?

-## Record standards and submit assignment

-12. Open `standards.Rmd`, and under each heading, indicate how the work you completed for this project demonstrated fluency in that standard.
-Just 1-2 sentences per standard!
-13. When you are done, you should save both .Rmd files, knit the documents, commit changes, and then push changes back to GitHub.
+12. When you are done, you should save both .Rmd files, knit the documents, commit changes, and then push changes back to GitHub.
 That's it for submission.
 You don't need to submit anything on Moodle.

 # Evaluation